Karaka-Management/Karaka/Install/Application/Backend/Admin/Install/Application/Pages/Terms/en.md

 ## Termination

 We may terminate or suspend Your access immediately, without prior notice or liability, for any reason whatsoever, including without limitation if You breach these TERMS.

+SERVICES free of charge may be terminated at any time if the Company decides to do so.
+Paid SERVICES may be terminated by either PARTY with a notice period of 30 days prior to the expiry of the respective contract, otherwise the contract term shall be extended by a further period.

 Upon termination, Your right to use the SERVICES will cease immediately unless the SERVICES represents a "offline" SERVICE, a SERVICE or APPLICATION which doesn't require any online connection, other SERVICES which We terminated, or third-party services.
 We have no control over third-party resources and services which may be necessary for some of Our SERVICES.
 Changes by these third-parties may lead to the termination of the SERVICES or reducing their functionality.
 You understand these dependencies and SERVICE  limitations and accept that the termination or reduced functionality cannot be used as reason for dispute, revocation or similarly.